 There are 50 base poses that you can use in Roblox to portray a wide range of face emotions for your characters.
 When you are deciding which poses you need, remember that FACS pose names are always based on the orientation of the character, not the camera.
 For example, LeftEyeClosed closes the character's left eye, which is to the right of the camera view.

 You might not require all 50 base poses for your character.
 For example, a simple robot that opens its mouth and blinks can just have JawDrop, LeftEyeClosed, and RightEyeClosed.
-Nevertheless, the more expressive you want your character to be, the more FACS poses you need to include in your animation timeline.
+Therefore, the more expressive you want your character to be, the more FACS poses you need to include in your animation timeline.
 It's recommended to save the base poses that you intend to use with your head in alphabetical order, then use any frames afterwards for combination poses.

 The following steps outline the process of posing 5 poses with the facial bones created in our reference, but you can apply these steps for any additional poses for a more expressive head.
 To pose your face bones in Blender: